 When a disaster hits, we all want to do our part to help.
 One way that truckers can give back is to help deliver the FEMA (Federal Emergency Management Agency) loads heading to the natural disaster.
 When this happens, there are usually thousands of loads consisting of supplies and they usually have higher than average rates.
 So, should everyone rush to take FEMA loads due to the higher rates?
 There are some things you need to consider first before committing a FEMA load.

 - Expect chaos.
 There will be hundreds of trucks waiting for further instructions just like you.
 It will be mass confusion.
 Be prepared to sit for days while you wait for instructions.

 - Count on no cell service and no available supplies like food or fuel during the time you are waiting.

-- Make sure you added daily retention into your confirmation sheets.
+- Make sure that daily retention is included in your confirmation sheets.
 FEMA will pay detention, but it must be on your confirmation sheet.
 With all the waiting you are doing, you are going to want to make sure you are getting paid for that time.

 - Make sure you get everything in writing.
 They are promising different things to thousands of carriers and will not remember your agreement, so get everything in writing.
 Do not expect to get paid for anything that is not in writing.